 The filmmakers in question are Adam Rifkin, Tim Sullivan, Adam Green and Joe Lynch.
 Adam Rifkin made horror films such as The Invisible Maniac (1990), Psycho Cop Returns (1993), had an almost-cult hit with the bizarre The Dark Backward (1991), conducted a modest mainstream venture with Detroit Rock City (1999), made the interesting documentary Welcome to Hollywood (1998) and the caveman comedy Homo Erectus/National Lampoons Stoner Age (2007), as well as wrote the scripts for Mousehunt (1997), Small Soldiers (1998), Zoom: Academy for Superheroes (2006) and Underdog (2007).
 Tim Sullivan made his directorial debut with the Eli Roth produced 2001 Maniacs (2005) and went onto Driftwood (2006) and 2001 Maniacs: Field of Screams (2010), as well as wrote an episode of Snoop Doggs Hood of Horror (2006).
-Adam Green has been a rising name since the slasher homage Hatchet (2006), which he followed with Frozen (2010), Hatchet II (2010), Hatchet III (2013) and Digging Up the Marrow (2014).
-The relatively unknown name among these is Joe Lynch whose only previous genre work was Wrong Turn 2: Dead End (2007), although he did subsequently go on to make Knights of Badassdom (2013).
+Adam Green has been a rising name since the slasher homage Hatchet (2006), which he followed with Frozen (2010), Hatchet II (2010), Hatchet III (2013), Digging Up the Marrow (2014) and Victor Crowley (2017).
+The relatively unknown name among these is Joe Lynch whose only previous genre work was Wrong Turn 2: Dead End (2007), although he did subsequently go on to make Knights of Badassdom (2013) nd the darkly funny Mayhem (2017).
 All four filmmakers can be seen sitting together in a theatre in the films final scene offering up comments about the film.

 Wadzilla kicks in with an entertaining absurdity.
 You get the impression that Adam Rifkin has intended it as the logical companion piece to the Are the Findings of Doctors and Clinics Who Do Sexual Research and Experiments Accurate? of Woody Allens Everything You Always Wanted to Know About Sex * But Were Afraid to Ask (1972) with its giant rampaging breast.
 Like Are the Findings ..., Wadzilla has also been construed as a parody of 1950s monster movies.
 The tone of the film is similar to the cod deadpan B-movie prose of Larry Blamires films The Lost Skeleton of Cadavra (2001), Trail of the Screaming Forehead (2007).
 There seems nothing more appealingly ridiculous than scenes of the military trying to trap the giant rampaging sperm by dropping a massive condom down onto it by helicopter or of the sperm having daydreams of the Statue of Liberty turned into a stripper and then trying to hump the statue.
 There is the sheer absurdity of the initial scenes with the hero (Adam Rifkin) fighting with the sperm as it demolishes a bathroom and erupts from a toilet after he tries to flush it, or he trying to drag it out as it tries to bury itself up the skirt of his date (Sarah Mutch).
 Despite the segments deliberately cheesy look, the rampaging sperm scenes contain some sophisticated effects.